Prime Minister Narendra Modi arrived here on Saturday as part of his three-city tour to take stock of COVID-19 vaccine development.

-The PM will be flying back to the national capital after a stopover in Pune, where he will visit the Serum Institute of India (SII), which has partnered with pharma giant AstraZeneca and the Oxford University for the vaccine.
+After a stopover in Pune, the PM will be flying back to the national capital, where he will visit the Serum Institute of India (SII), which has partnered with pharma giant AstraZeneca and the Oxford University for the vaccine.

 Earlier in the morning, Modi visited Zydus Cadila’s plant near Ahmedabad.